-But if I were to ask you how many projects your business has on the go, would you be able to tell me – at the drop of a hat – who your key stakeholders are and whether they support your project?
-More specifically, would you be able to quantify the quality of your interactions with these stakeholders and the topics discussed with them?
+Speaking of projects… If I were to ask you how many projects your business has on the go, would you be able to tell me – at the drop of a hat – who your key stakeholders are and whether they support your project?
+More specifically, would you be able to qualify your interactions with these stakeholders and the topics discussed with them?
 Could you pinpoint the specific issues that have emerged from these interactions?
 Do you even know if you are engaging for the right reasons?

 Why CRM customizations fail at stakeholder engagement

 In previous articles, we’ve looked at some of the reasons why CRM and SE systems are not interchangeable.
-That being said, it can be very tempting for IT teams to try to tweak their CRM system to integrate stakeholder management.
-First, due to their relatively widespread implementation, CRM systems are already part of the existing application portfolio of many organizations.
-Secondly, their data tracking functionalities are somewhat similar.
+That being said, it can be very tempting for IT teams to try to tweak their existing CRM system to integrate stakeholder management.

 Unfortunately, this tweaking exercise is all but doomed to fail from the start – for a number of reasons.

 The languages, processes, functionalities, analytical tools and dashboards in CRM systems are all designed with customer relationships in mind, not stakeholder management.
 Because of this, CRM systems are poorly suited to needs of community relations or external affairs agents, and even less so to field activities.
-With highly developed stakeholder engagement systems already out there, there’s little to gain from reinventing the wheel.
+With highly developed stakeholder engagement systems already out there, there’s little to gain from trying to reinvent what’s already a nearly-perfected wheel.

-As stakeholder engagement becomes increasingly sophisticated, organizations are realizing that they need much more than simply a basic contact register in which issues raised during meetings and other communications are recorded.
-They need a system designed to encompass all aspects of engagement activities, such as planning and monitoring engagement activities, minimizing unexpected risks, ensuring compliance, managing grievances and commitments, tracking consultations and maintaining social licence to operate.
+As stakeholder engagement becomes increasingly sophisticated – and pivotal to project success – organizations are realizing that they need much more than simply a basic contact register in which issues raised during meetings and other communications are recorded.
+They need a system designed to encompass all aspects of engagement activities, such as planning and monitoring engagement activities, minimizing unexpected risks, ensuring compliance, managing grievances and commitments, tracking consultations and maintaining social license to operate.

 Driving successful stakeholder engagement from day 1

 Consider this case in point.
-A national railway recently found itself rethinking its approach to stakeholder engagement.
-This railway has to manage thousands of kilometres of rail tracks passing through hundreds of towns and villages.
+A national railway that manages thousands of kilometers of rail tracks passing through hundreds of towns and villages, found itself rethinking its approach to stakeholder engagement.
 It has an entire team dedicated to handling the multiple incidents that occur each and every day along these tracks.
 That’s a colossal infrastructure to oversee, not to mention an enormous number of stakeholders to engage in order to adequately address their concerns and expectations.

 - Better reporting (at different levels, such as project vs. corporate)

-- Accurate indicators of community concerns, company perception
+- Accurate indicators of community concerns and company perception

-- Mapping of all assets (current and planned)
+- Mapping of all assets (both existing and planned)